As the saying goes, “when you’re up to your a#$e in alligators, it’s difficult to remember that the initial objective was to drain the swamp.”

 Rather than coaching people so people will come back with their solutions, leaders invariably tell people the solution, or do it themselves, as this seems to save time & get things done right now.

 However, whilst it does appear to solve the immediate problem (stopping the leaders getting their ar#es bitten!), the swamp remains or even grows in size…which allows the alligators to keep breeding and increase their population.

 Of course, in the longer term, this is counter-productive and performance declines – slowly at first, then more rapidly.
 Instead of thinking for themselves, people start to bring you more alligators to shoot – more problems to solve – and all you see is more alligators snapping at your backside.

 Before long, it becomes an increasingly intensive alligator hunting mission, and the goal becomes how can we shoot alligators faster as they’re the real problem.
 Draining the swamp – the REAL orgainsational goal – is shelved at best and forgotten at worst.
 Longer term, alligator hunting becomes the core team goal and the organisational swamp-draining objective is lost.

 Taking a Coaching Leadership approach gets people to take more personal responsibility & come up with their own solutions rather than asking you and bringing problems instead of solutions.

 A Coaching Leadership style makes leaders’ jobs easier, and saves so much time.
 It is critical in developing high performing, innovative, engaged and empowered teams.

-To have a no cost, no obligation conversation over a coffee (or a wine/beer!) to pick Simon’s brains, or get more information on our in-house Coaching Leadership/ Coaching Culture training and development programs, please contact the team at Southern Cross Coaching & Development on:
+To have a no cost, no obligation conversation over a coffee (or a wine/beer!) and to pick Simon’s brains and/or to get more information on our in-house Coaching Leadership/ Coaching Culture training and development programs, please contact the team at Southern Cross Coaching & Development on: